 Suspension - Suspension of a student shall be used in the following situations:

 Expulsion - Expulsion of a student shall only be used in extreme cases of the above mentioned situations where there is no resolution in sight.
-Expulsion shall only be possible after the situation has been reviewed by the Executive Director and the service management team of Parkland Community Living and Supports Society.
+Expulsion shall only be possible after the situation has been reviewed by the Chief Executive Officer.
 Jurisdictions are notified immediately of an expulsion as it is their mandate to provide education for the student.

 Appeal Process - Parents/Guardians can appeal an expulsion by following the Appeal Process Level I & II in Policy V:I:7 (Consumer/Guardian Grievance and Appeal Process)

 All students with epilepsy must wear approved life jackets while swimming in any community pool or lake.
-A list of epileptic students shall be sent to the pool of choice in September of each year and updated as needed.
 Exemptions from this policy will be granted if the Parent/Guardian submits a written waiver to the school accompanied by a written statement from a Medical Doctor stating that the student does not present an existing risk of seizure activity and therefore no unreasonable risks in swimming activities without a lifejacket.